yuanj07/FSEG_py/readme.md

 # Factorization-based segmentation Python implementation

-This is a Python implementation of the factorization-based segmentation algorithm, which is described in
+This is a Python implementation of the factorization-based segmentation algorithm, which fast segment textured images.
+The algorithm is described in

 **J. Yuan, D. L. Wang, and A. M. Cheriyadat.
 Factorization-based texture segmentation.
 IEEE Transactions on Image Processing, 2015.**

-The MATLAB implementation can be found at [here](https://github.com/yuanj07/FSEG).
+[Here](https://sites.google.com/site/factorizationsegmentation/) is a brief introduction.
+There is also a MATLAB [implementation](https://github.com/yuanj07/FSEG).
 The results from two implementations are similar.
-Local spectral histogram computation is implemented using pure matrix operations, and thus achieves a speed comparable to the mex c code in MATLAB implementation.
+Local spectral histogram computation is coded using pure matrix operations, and thus achieves a speed comparable to the mex c code in MATLAB implementation.

 ## Prerequisites